Irish Touring Car Championship

-The Irish Touring Car Championship.
-ITCC is a touring car racing series held each year in Ireland.
+The Irish Touring Car Championship (ITCC) is a touring car racing series held each year in Ireland.
 It was established in 2010.

 History

-Brian Sexton, Barry Rabbitt and Philip Burdock, the series was created to cater for an obvious gap in the Irish Motor Racing scene as a replacement for the Saloon Libre class which had been run by Mondello Park.

 The Irish Touring Car Championship was formed in 2010 by Brian Sexton, Barry Rabbitt and Philip Burdock as a replacement for the Saloon Libre class which had been run by Mondello Park.
 The series was designed to bring together drivers from various backgrounds, such as other touring car series and time-attack and track day competitors.